Introducing the New EDM-inspired Chanel Electro Capsule Collection

 Easily the priciest model in the new collection, the Boy•friend does for ‘Electro’ what Daft Punk did for French house in the 90s – bringing a touch of the robotic to the party.
 The collection’s androgynous, geometric case shape makes a welcome return but is augmented in this case with a whimsical robot motif, assembled from 78 brilliant-cut diamonds.
 Consider this a mandatory part of your inventory whenever popping and locking.

-The Chanel Boy•friend Electro is now available in a limited edition of 55 pieces, priced at HK$130,200.
+The Chanel Boy•friend Electro is now available in a limited edition of 55 pieces.
 To learn more, visit Chanel online.

 Code Coco Electro